webradiocontrol/wrc-morse-key-adapter/README.md

   * List the devices using command: `ls /dev/ttyACM*`
 * Open a terminal and change the current directory to the directory where the Arduino IDE is installed
 * Execute the following command to reset Arduino and to switch it to mode for flashing.
+  *NOTE:* The command will fail, printing out error messages, and you will need to forcibly stop it by pressing `CTRL+C`.
+  The only purpose of this command is to open the serial port to make the Arduino chip ready for flashing.
   Remember to adjust the USB device file in the command (`/dev/ttyACM0` in the example).
 ```bash
 ./hardware/tools/avr/bin/avrdude -C ./hardware/tools/avr/etc/avrdude.conf -p atmega32u4 -c arduino -P /dev/ttyACM0 -b 1200
   ```
-* Press `Ctrl+C` to interrupt the command now that the Arduino is ready for flashing
+* Press `Ctrl+C` to interrupt the command now that the Arduino is ready for flashing.
 * Execute the following command to flash the new firmware in file `wrc-morse-key-adapter-20201008.hex`.
   You will have only 8 seconds to do this until Arduino returns back to normal mode.
   Note that the USB device file changes once again, usually to a port with